 This is not necessarily about all we have experienced with Covid this last year, though with all the events of 2020, it is likely that more and…… Read more “Living in a Difficult life”

 I am now saying I never am “prepared” for this.
 I wish and hope and pray on everything I know that it doesn’t happen, on my shift or anyone’s shift.
 I get a call and the first thought that goes through my head is, “Oh dear God.
 Not again.”
-For me, there is not a pretending that it doesn’t happen, or that it won’t, but a desperate hoping that individuals, families, or communities will not have to suffer today.
-And when they do, I am hit in the gut with the sadness, the devastation, the agony that they still do, despite my deepest wishes.
-I never want to be “prepared” for this.
-Because most of the people I meet are not.
-And i want to be near to them in their pain, to try to understand, even in the slightest, what it might be like for them.

-One of the things that I love most about offering spiritual direction and companioning as my practice as work is that there is so much more room for responding to the movements of Spirit and less “protocol” for staying removed from people’s pain.
+“The great illusion of leadership is to think that man can be led out of the desert by someone who has never been there.”
+One of the things that I love most about offering spiritual direction and companioning is that there is so much more room for responding to the movements of Spirit and less “protocol” for staying removed from people’s pain.